nestybox/sysbox/docs/user-guide/features.md

 offered by the Sysbox runtime.
 In other words, Sysbox is not relying on `privileged` containers as other K3s-in-Docker solutions do.

+## Buildx + Buildkit [ v0.5.0+ ]

+-   Run buildx and/or buildkit inside a Docker container or K8s pods for extra security and performance.

+-   Avoid the limitations associated with running Buildkit in secure environments (i.e., buildkit-rootless) without the need to resort to `privileged` containers.

 ## Fast & Efficient

 -   Sysbox uses host resources optimally and starts containers in a few seconds.